 Reducing aircraft fuel costs & emissions

-The level of drag experience by commercial transport aircraft directly impacts performance, cost and the environment.
+The level of drag experienced by commercial transport aircraft directly impacts performance, cost and the environment.

 Increasing fuel efficiency is essential to cutting airline operating costs and reducing CO2 emissions to uphold agreed global aviation targets.